primer/react/docs/content/BorderBox.md

 title: BorderBox
 ---

 BorderBox is a Box component with a border.
-When no `borderColor` is present, the component defaults to a gray border.
+When no `borderColor` is present, the component defaults to a primary border.

 ## Default example